20 Arrestingly Beautiful Photos That Stand The Test of Time

 Chosen by Leigh Henry, senior policy advisor at the World Wildlife Fund

-"This is a southern right whale, which is recovering from near extinction, thanks to the ban on commercial whaling.
+“This is a southern right whale, which is recovering from near extinction, thanks to the ban on commercial whaling.
 I love this photo because it conveys trust between whale and human—a trust we have a responsibility not to betray.
-I work every day to ensure that my daughters grow up in a world where encounters like this remain a real possibility, not photographic history."
-(These nostalgic photos will make you reminisce your childhood.)
+I work every day to ensure that my daughters grow up in a world where encounters like this remain a real possibility, not photographic history.”
+Don’t miss these 20 incredible underwater photos ever taken.

 Photograph by Robert Stinnett